 Popular Career Options

 Popular specialty career options for counselors are marriage and family therapist, educational counselor, substance abuse counselor, vocational counselor and a school counselor.

 Employment Outlook and Salary Information

 The Bureau of Labor Statistics expects the job outlook for mental health counselors to grow as the demand for the service they provide increases.
-Jobs in the field are projected to increase by 36% from 2010-2020.
-The median annual salary for mental health counselors was $40,080, with a middle range of $31,720 to $51,750, in 2012 (www.bls.gov).
+Jobs in the field are projected to increase by 20% from 2014-2024.
+The mean annual wage for mental health counselors was $45,080 as of May 2015 (www.bls.gov).